 - coordinating investigations where necessary;

-- mutual assistance on investigations;
+- providing for mutual assistance on investigations;

 - exchanging evidence and other information; and

-- discussing issues of common interest.14
+- discussing issues of common interest.13

 In November 2012, the ECN published a revised model leniency programme setting out the treatment for leniency applicants in all ECN jurisdictions, including Spain.
 It also includes a uniform type of short-form application that can be used by leniency applicants in cases of multiple leniency filings in different ECN jurisdictions to ensure the marker if an application of immunity was filed with the European Commission.